Dog Fence Planning Guide

 Three Sided Electric Dog Fence

 In certain instances, it is not feasible to install a wire around the front of your property and a double loop system is not practical because the back yard is too small.
 You could use this type of installation in a duplex or townhouse where the front yard is shared or a home with a shared driveway where you can't go around the front yard to complete the loop.
-The three sided fence normally only works in areas that have low lying water tables or are close to a body of water like a lake, ocean or pond.
-The Sport Dog SDF-100A is the only dog fence transmitter that can handle this type of application.
+There's is very few dog fence transmitters that can handle this type of application.
+It is strongly advised against because of the high rate of error and failure in previous attempts.
+Unless you're very technically inclined and have perfect conditions this is an unrealistic setup.
 This is the only type of installation that does not require a complete circuit around the property and back to the transmitter.

 You will need: